 Revenue is deferred for the Ollie's Army loyalty program where members accumulate points that can be redeemed for discounts on future purchases.
 The Company has determined it has an additional performance obligation to Ollie's Army members at the time of the initial transaction.
-The Company allocates the transaction price to the initial transaction and the discount awards based upon their relative standalone selling price, which considers historical redemption patterns for the award.
+The Company allocates the transaction price to the initial transaction and the discount awards based upon its relative standalone selling price, which considers historical redemption patterns for the award.
 Revenue is recognized as those discount awards are redeemed.
 Discount awards issued upon the achievement of specified point levels are subject to expiration.
 Unless temporarily extended, the maximum redemption period is 45 days.
 At the end of each fiscal period, unredeemed discount awards and accumulated points to earn a future discount award are reflected as a liability.
 Discount awards are combined in one homogeneous pool and are not separately identifiable.
 Therefore, the revenue recognized consists of discount awards redeemed that were included in the deferred revenue balance at the beginning of the period as well as discount awards issued during the current period.
 The following table is a reconciliation of the liability related to this program (in thousands):

 Fiscal year ended

-January 30, 2021 February 1, 2020 February 2, 2019
+• , January 30, 2021 • /

-Beginning balance \$ 8,254 \$ 9,055 \$ 8,321
+Beginning balance \$ 8,113 \$ 8,254 \$ 9,055

-Revenue deferred 17,813 15,720 12,180
+Revenue deferred 15,290 17,813 15,720

-Revenue recognized (17,954) (16,521) (11,446)
+Revenue recognized (15,621) (17,954) (16,521)

-Ending balance \$ 8,113 \$ 8,254 \$ 9,055
+Ending balance \$ 7,782 \$ 8,113 \$ 8,254